 - Our FWF project “Generalized contextuality in large quantum systems” continues, with Albert Aloy, Caroline Jones, Thomas Galley, and our colleagues at ETH Zurich and ICTQT Gdańsk.

-- Continuing our FWF project on “Black-box quantum information under spacetime symmetries” and the Adversarial Collaboration with philosopher Kelvin McQueen on Algorithmic Idealism.
+- Continuing our FWF project on “Black-box quantum information under spacetime symmetries” and the Adversarial Collaboration with philosopher Kelvin McQueen.

 - To contact me, you can write to markus.mueller (at-symbol) oeaw.ac.at.